vespa-engine/blog/_posts/2021-12-03-billion-scale-knn.md

-The binary-coded representation and the original vector are co-located on the same <a href="https://docs.vespa.ai/en/overview.html">Vespa content node(s)</a> since they live in the same document schema.
+The binary-coded representation and the original vector are co-located on the same <a href="https://docs.vespa.ai/en/overview.html">Vespa content node(s)</a> since they live in the same document object.
 Thus, re-ranking or fine-level search using the real-valued vector representation does not require any network round trips to fetch the original vector representation from some external key-value storage system.